Tinnitus Assessment: What to Expect

 There are tinnitus specific therapies that are also available.
 For those with normal hearing or those not ready to treat their hearing loss, other options will be discussed.

-The discounted self-pay price for your initial tinnitus appointment (includes: thorough case history and interview, listening to your story, diagnostic hearing evaluation, tinnitus measurements and psychoacoustic testing, and initial counseling) is $195.
+Your initial tinnitus appointment (includes: thorough case history and interview, listening to your story, diagnostic hearing evaluation, tinnitus measurements and psychoacoustic testing, and initial counseling) is $264.

 Insurance Contribution- Some insurances will cover portions of the tinnitus assessment.
 If you provide us with your insurance information prior to your appointment, we can learn more about your financial responsibility.
 Medicare requires a physician referral and their contribution will cover the diagnostic portion of the appointment only.